-A digital divide is an economic inequality between groups, broadly construed, in terms of access to, use of, or knowledge of information and communication technologies (ICT). [ 1 ] [ 2 ] The divide inside countries (such as the digital divide in the United States) can refer to inequalities between individuals, households, businesses, and geographic areas at different socioeconomic and other demographic levels, while [ 3 ] [ 4 ] [ 5 ] the Global digital divide designates countries as the units of analysis and examines the divide between developing and developed countries on an international scale. [ 2 ] [ edit ] Approaches Conceptualization of the digital divide is often as follows: [ 6 ] [ 7 ]
+OWD: How Can You Overcome Digital Divide?
+Digital divide.
+A digital divide is an economic inequality between groups, broadly construed, in terms of access to, use of, or knowledge of information and communication technologies (ICT).
+The divide within countries, such as the digital divide in the United States) may refer to inequalities between individuals, households, businesses, and geographic areas at different socioeconomic and other demographic levels, while the divide between countries is referred to as the global digital divide, which designates nations as the units of analysis and examines the gap between developing and developed countries on an international scale.
+Definition and usage

+Digital Opportunity Index.
 The ICT Development Index (IDI) is an index published by the United Nations International Telecommunication Union based on internationally agreed information and communication technologies (ICT) indicators.

 This makes it a valuable tool for benchmarking the most important indicators for measuring the information society.
 OLPCFoundation's Channel.
 Sugata Mitra: The child-driven education.
 Hole-in-the-Wall.
 Sugata Mitra.
 OLPC Mission, Part 2: The XO Laptop, design for learning.
 One Laptop per Child.
 One Laptop Per Child.
 Nicholas Negroponte on One Laptop per Child, two years on.
 The founding story — 100CAMERAS.
 100cameras was co-founded by four women in 2008 on the premise that a child sees the world differently than adults.They believed a child could take a camera into their own community and capture stories of the world around them in ways an older or outside photographer could not.